 On each gas day AEMO must recalculate each User’s STTM distribution system allocation, and each component of the User’s STTM distribution system allocation, for a network section for each of the immediately preceding 28 gas days.

-Use of Data provided under clause 7.12
+Use of Data

-For the avoidance of doubt, AEMO may use the data provided to it under clause 7.12 for the purposes of performing its functions as operator of the Short Term Trading Market.
+For the avoidance of doubt, AEMO may use the data provided to it under clause 8.11 for the purposes of performing its functions as operator of the Short Term Trading Market.

-[Taken from clause 34 in current NSW/ACT RMPs]

 AEMO to Provide Information (STTM Network Sections)

 AEMO to Notify User